 He typically drinks about 12 ounces of juice and 8 ounces of milk every day.
 And THAT IS IT.
-This is still a lot of juice, but it’s not nearly as much fluid as the recommended amount of 6-8 8-oz cups of water.
+This is still a lot of juice, but it’s not as much fluid as the recommended amount of 6-8 8-oz cups of water.
 Plus, it’s not water, it’s juice!
 As a result, he has issues with dry skin.
 These issues have been particularly troublesome the past couple of weeks.

 I know, I know!
 I’ll make him soup!

 Yes, soup is an AWESOME way to increase fluids in your kids’ diets.
 This is also a great way to increase other nutrients as well.
-Especially if it is homemade soup, any vegetable you put into the soup, even if your kids pick it out, will still have “left its mark,” by leaving some of its nutrients in the broth.
+Especially if it is homemade soup.
+Any vegetable you put into the soup, even if your kids pick it out, will still have “left its mark,” by leaving some of its nutrients in the broth.

 I was only able to get him to eat the bean soup once because he doesn’t like to eat beans.
 I persuaded him by allowing him to add cheese.
 (Thank goodness he is not allergic to dairy!)
 He has been willing to eat the pot sticker soup several times, though he initially griped about all the broth.

 I will admit that I am not a lover of cooking.

-When I’m in the mood, I can come up with some yummy recipes, but I’m a bit lazy when it comes to preparing foods.
+When I’m in the mood, I can produce some delicious recipes, but I’m a bit lazy when it comes to preparing foods.
 Fortunately, I have Costco to help me.
 Costco sells frozen foods that tend to be much more wholesome than the average brand.
 So, we bought some frozen pot stickers at Costco this week, and I made a simple soup with just two ingredients: pot stickers and chicken broth.
 The beauty of this kind of soup is that you can simply make chicken broth out of a high-quality chicken base, add the pot stickers (I used chicken and veggie), and voila, you’ve got soup!

 Speaking of broccoli…

-Nathan just loves broccoli, and he happens to like cream of broccoli soup, if it’s pureed.
-I use a basic recipe from an older Better Homes and Gardens cookbook that I have had since I first got married years ago.
+Nathan loves broccoli, and he also likes my homemade cream of broccoli soup.
+I use a basic pureed soup vegetable recipe from an older Better Homes and Gardens cookbook that I have had since 1989.
 This cookbook has a section on fresh vegetable soups, with suggestions on which herbs/spices to use based on the type of vegetable.
 This is an extremely easy recipe.

 In case you’re wondering, the reason I like to give Nathan pureed soups is because he has texture issues and oftentimes will reject a multi-texture food.

-Hopefully most of my readers will be able to find at least one vegetable soup that will match their kid’s preferences.
+Hopefully, most of my readers will be able to find at least one vegetable soup that will match their kid’s preferences.
 Notice that corn is not on the chart.
 Corn chowder is another yummy possibility.